rfarina97/AI-Homework-1/README.md

 Simple BFS implementation to solve the rook jumping maze problem.

 Usage: Input n m dimensions of the matrix, followed by coordinates of the starting position and the goal position.
 Then input the data of the matrix.
 0 marks the end of input.
+You can also use one of the predefined inputs available in the folder (./a.out < input.txt)

 Input example: